LuvDaSun/SkiffaGenerator/docs/quickstart-npm.md

   title: Reverse API
   description: |-
     This API is able to take a string and reverse it.
 It has only one endpoint!
-Use this API to get started with OpenApi42.
+Use this API to get started with Skiffa.
   version: 0.1.0

 paths: